LinuxCommandLibrary

 TLDR

-Connect to a certain port
+Connect to a port with encryption

 SYNOPSIS

-cryptcat [options] hostname port
+cryptcat [options] [hostname] [port]

 PARAMETERS